Festival Safety Announcement

 Our activities are spread openly across two towns, taking place in many separate venues and representing more of a busy holiday resort than a large ‘festival’.
-Nevertheless, we are very covid-aware and with the help and cooperation of our wonderful venues we have planned most singing events outside and thus there will be many spaces for you to distance yourself should you wish to and be free to enjoy our festival safely.

 Our outside venues are mainly pubs and cafes and will be open for regular business.
 As in previous years, please do your best to support all of our pubs, cafes, take-aways, restaurants and local businesses over the festival weekend.
 We trust that when entering all premises you will respect whatever prevailing safety measures are in place at that time.

 Rest assured that we intend to follow best practice to ensure we keep you safe.
 We will continue to re-evaluate the impact of covid-19 developments on a weekly basis.
 Any relevant updates will be communicated on our various social media platforms and on our web site. www.teignshantyfestival.co.uk

 Our event is always a much needed breath of fresh air!

 We are so excited to be seeing you all again soon!